Thrallherd/AlgebraExNihilo/about.md

+---
 layout: default
-title: A propos
+title: About
-language: fr
+language: en
 handle: /about
+nav-order: 2
+---